adembudak/CMakeForImGui/README.md

 ## Using with older versions of the Dear ImGui

 Limited amount of checking has done for moved, removed or renamed files of the previous versions of the Dear ImGui.
 The main branch will work best with recent the versions of the project, i.e. v1.90+.
 Some work has done for the versions older than 1.80 on [this branch](https://github.com/adembudak/CMakeForImGui/tree/pre.v1.80).

+## License

+This code licensed under [MIT](https://opensource.org/licenses/MIT) license.
+The projects it depends have their own licenses and should be reviewed in accordance with their respective licenses.

 ## Help needed